MondayHopscotch/VRP/README.md

 # Vehicle Routing Problem

-This application provides a simple CLI that ingests a list of loads and outputs a set of driver routes to complete all load pickup/dropoffs while attempting to minimize deadhead (drive time without cargo).
+This application provides a simple CLI that ingests a list of loads and outputs a set of driver routes to complete all load pickup/dropoffs while attempting to minimize the cost of doing so.

 ## Instructions